 It wasn’t up until the past few years that, even though I enjoy the VS Fashion Show, I have started to think that wait why don’t I look like that?
 I’m around the same age as some of these women and I still look like I’m 12-years-old.
 I recognize that I am thin and that I shouldn’t be bothered by these women because my body type is the one portrayed in media.
 But in case you weren’t aware, thin people have body insecurities too.
-I’m thin, but I’m not toned nor do I have the perfect glowing tan or legs for days like the Angels do.
+I’m thin, but I’m not toned nor do I have the perfect glowing tan or legs for days as the Angels do.

 When I first met my boyfriend and we started following each other on Instagram, I ended up hiding this picture from my account because the caption was very vulnerable and I didn’t want him to see that side of me.
 I wanted him to see me as someone who was confident.
 I didn’t want him to know something about me that early on because I feared he would walk away because that could be too much for someone to handle.

 But what I’ve learned – or rather still trying to get through my head – is that I will never be too much for the right person.
 Those from my past may have thought my anxiety and whatever else I had going on with me was too much, but the right one will hold my hand through it as I work through it.
-That post means and I’m quite proud of it so I ended up putting it back on my feed.

 Raw Beauty Talks